schiele/git-incrypt/README.md

 each other.
 The attacker could not see who created them or when they were created.

+Since we encrypt each object separately we also pay a price by a space increase of the overall repository of a bit less than a ten-fold increase.
+This is caused by the fact that the delta algorithm in git can no longer detect similarities between the individual encrypted objects.
+Since in a typical workflow changes to the repository are of small increments though the speed increase is likely worth it.

 The way we encrypt individual objects might reveal data that an attacker could use to undermine the encryption, though I tried to mitigate the risks wherever I saw one.
 A more detailed analysis and discussion should follow in the future